In Search of James P. Johnson

 This is Johnson in prime condition playing with the most celebrated singer of the era.
 Commentators who know all of Smith -- like Chris Albertson and Guther Schuller -- agree that Johnson was the best pianist Smith recorded duets with.

 Even more than the solo performances, the fact that this music has never been collected as a recital is utterly mystifying.
 It’s as good as anything from this era that I know.
 The visions-of-Katrina “Backwater Blues” is on every Smith compilation, but most of the other music is just not well known, and seemingly never assessed as a discrete body of work.
 It’s only 43 minutes, but a perfect 43 minutes, a look into a long lost era.
 I found these tracks on Volumes 5, 6, 7, and 8 of the complete JSP Bessie Smith set.
-I admit that they are an expensive purchase that way!

 The songs are mostly blues or blues-inflected pop, but careful listening actually shows great variety, from the death and gloom “Blue Spirit Blues” to the erotically charged “It Makes My Love Come Down,” the tuneful “You Don’t Understand” and the sanctified numbers with the Bessemer Singers.